W427697/Discord-/code/frameworks/nextjs/README.md

 #### Set `nextAppDirectory` to `app`

-If your story imports components, which uses `next/navigation`, you need to set the parameter `nextAppDirectory` to `true` in your Story:
+If your story imports components that use `next/navigation`, you need to set the parameter `nextAppDirectory` to `true` in your Story:

 ```js
 // SomeComponentThatUsesTheRouter.stories.js